 Compliance Week raises awareness of compliance issues and can instill a greater commitment to compliance that can stay with participants long after the event has ended, However, events like this require a lot of planning, so start early.
 Many of the activities suggested below require leadership approvals, securing facility space and time to design materials and can take longer than you may expect.
 You also don’t want to conflict with other work-related obligations in your colleagues’ calendars.

 Consider using Compliance Week as a team-building exercise for your compliance staff.
 Since compliance staff often have more regular contact with an organization’s staff than a compliance officer might, give them the opportunity to use their knowledge to help design activities that will be well-received.
 Planning an event and having to address time, space and budget constraints can increase staff engagement and understanding of how complex an event like this can be.
+Since many of the activities involve both upfront costs as wells prizes or other forms of recognition, compliance officers may want to build in a line item in the department’s budget to cover the additional costs related to Compliance Week activities.

 ENGAGE OPERATIONAL LEADERSHIP